 I did a ski season in Whistler-Blackcomb in 06/07.
 I was a “Blackcomb Boy” living in Upper Village to the west of Blackcomb base station which meant that I spent 80% of my time on Blackcomb mountain rather than Whistler (this was before the Peak-to-Peak lift connecting them).
-This didn’t matter as each hill had everything you could ever need: a fast, modern lift-system, long glade skiing and huge open bowls.
+This didn’t matter as each hill had everything you could ever need: fast, modern lifts, long glade slopes and huge open bowls.

 In order to achieve all of this in Europe I had assumed you needed to go to mega-resorts such as the Three Valleys in France.

-That was until I found what I think is the best gem in Europe, still relatively unknown: Jasna in Slovakia.
+That was until I found what I think is the best gem in Europe, still relatively unknown: Jasná in the Nizke Tatry of Slovakia.